 Through-Hole Technology (THT)

 THT method of PCB assembly is used for electronic components that come with a wire or lead.
-The PCB comes with holes that are drilled into it to fit the pieces.
+The PCB comes with holes drilled into it to fit the pieces.
 The extra charge that goes through the holes is soldered on the opposite side of the board.

 THT is used for significant components such as coils and capacitors.
 It is also used for other plated through-hole or PTH parts that go through the plated through-hole of the PCB.
 Various PCB components use the holes on the board to transfer signals from one side to the other side of the PCB.
 For this reason, you cannot rely on soldering paste which will pass right through the holes.